 Winter Sowing Seeds in a Cold Climate (Zone 3).
 Winter sowing is a way to start seeds outdoors in a small container greenhouse while it is still winter.
 Since the most common containers are used milk jugs, it is also sometimes referred to as milk jug sowing.
 It was first invented by Trudi Davidoff.
 It sounds so good that one wonders if it can be true.
 You will never know if you do not try it, so we did.

-Why winter sowing
+Why use winter sowing to start seeds

 We use recycled plastic containers (gallon jugs) for winter sowing, reducing seed start costs.
 It is a great method for gardening on a budget.